Udinese recovers from 2 goals down to draw against Atalanta - WHIZ News

 MILAN (AP) — Udinese never gives up.

-The latest example of its fighting spirit saw it recover from two goals down to draw 2-2 against Serie A leader Atalanta on Sunday.
+The latest example of the Italian team’s fighting spirit saw it recover from two goals down to draw 2-2 against high-flying Atalanta in Serie A on Sunday.

-Nehuén Pérez and Gerard Deulofeu cancelled out goals from Ademola Lookman and Luis Muriel to allow Udinese to rescue a point and move level with defending champion AC Milan and Napoli in the Serie A table, a point behind Atalanta.
+Nehuén Pérez and Gerard Deulofeu canceled out goals from Ademola Lookman and Luis Muriel to allow Udinese to rescue a point and move level with defending champion AC Milan in the table, a point behind second-place Atalanta, and three points behind Napoli after the southern side beat lowly Cremonese 4-1.

 Udinese had won its past six matches and four of those wins had come after Andrea Sottil’s side had first fallen behind.

 The match was played at a high intensity but there were few real goalscoring chances before Atalanta broke the deadlock nine minutes before the break.
-Muriel ran onto a very long Teun Koopmeiners ball over the top, cut inside from the left and rolled it across for Lookman to tap in at the back post.
+Muriel ran onto a very long ball over the top from Teun Koopmeiners, cut inside from the left and rolled it across for Lookman to tap in at the back post.

 Atalanta doubled its lead early in the second half after Muriel was tripped by Udinese defender Destiny Udogie.
 The jeers rained down from the stands but that didn’t distract Muriel, who slotted the penalty into the bottom left corner.